-Every cat owner has an opinion on de-clawing.
+Every sane cat owner has an opinion on de-clawing and probably the majority would just-as-soon not have it.
 Millions of cat-owners have elected this procedure for their pet, while probably just as many have not.
 I perform this surgery with a very high degree of success, but there are alternatives to the de-claw procedure which also curb cat-destructive-behavior.
 These can be explained to you by myself or one of my technicians.

 One method which carries chronic expense and labor is the use of Soft Paws, which are nail covers made of rubber and keep the nails from being destructive to the environment.
 They work.

 The de-claw procedure is performed under anesthesia and involves the removal of the nail and the “ungual-bed” from which the nail grows.
 In almost all cases, they bandage the feet and keep the pet under observation for 48 hrs to allow healing.

 Other methods include “laser” declaws where an arc of electricity removes the tip of the digit and seals the wounds.
 They say that’s not painful either.
 Again, I think the kittens fake it well.